 Land and Building Transaction Tax

-Land and Building Transaction Tax (LBTT) is payable by the purchaser in a land transaction which occurs in Scotland.
+Land and Buildings Transaction Tax (LBTT) is payable on the acquisition of a chargeable interest of land or buildings in Scotland.
+It replaces UK Stamp Duty Land Tax (SDLT) for transactions in Scotland from April 2015.
 At FEB, we can provide guidance on LBTT in the Belfast area.

 Who pays the tax?